-Reasonable accommodations as prescribed by the State Board Education shall be provided for individual students in the testing procedure.
+Reasonable accommodations as prescribed by the State Board of Education shall be provided for individual students in the testing procedure.
 All test procedures prescribed by the State Board of Education shall require: (i) that each test used for State and local student testing under this Section identify by name the pupil taking the test; (ii) that the name of the pupil taking the test be placed on the test at the time the test is taken; (iii) that the results or scores of each test taken under this Section by a pupil of the school district be reported to that district and identify by name the pupil who received the reported results or scores; and (iv) that the results or scores of each test taken under this Section be made available to the parents of the pupil.
-In addition, beginning with the 2000-2001 school year and in each school year thereafter, the highest scores and performance levels attained by a student on the Prairie State Achievement Examination administered under subsection (c) of this Section and any Prairie State Achievement Awards received by the student shall become part of the student's permanent record and shall entered on the student's transcript pursuant to regulations that the State Board of Education shall promulgate for that purpose in accordance with Section 3 and subsection (e) of Section 2 of the Illinois School Student Beginning with the 1998-1999 school year and in Records Act. every school year thereafter, scores received by students on the State assessment tests administered in grades 3 through 8 shall be placed into students' temporary records.
+In addition, in each school year the highest scores attained by a student on the Prairie State Achievement Examination administered under subsection (c) of this Section and any Prairie State Achievement Awards received by the student shall become part of the student's permanent record and shall be entered on the student's transcript pursuant to regulations that the State Board of Education shall promulgate for that purpose in accordance with Section 3 and subsection (e) of Section 2 of the Illinois School Student Records Act.
+Beginning with the 1998-1999 school year and in every school year thereafter, scores received by students on the State assessment tests administered in grades 3 through 8 shall be placed into students' temporary records.

-The State Board of Education shall establish a period of time, to be referred to as the State test window, common month in each school year for which State testing shall occur to meet the objectives of this Section.
-However, if the schools of a district are closed and classes are not scheduled during any week that is established by the State Board of Education as the State test window week of the month when State testing under this Section shall occur, the school district may (at the discretion of the State Board of Education) move its State test window one week earlier or one week later than the established State test window, administer the required State testing at any time up to 2 weeks following the week established by the State Board of Education for the testing, so long as the school district gives the State Board of Education written notice of its intention to deviate from the established schedule by December 1 of the school year in which falls the
+The State Board of Education shall establish a period of time, to be referred to as the State test window, in each school year for which State testing shall occur to meet the objectives of this Section.
+However, if the schools of a district are closed and classes are not scheduled during any week that is established by the State Board of Education as the State test window the school district may (at the discretion of the State Board of Education) move its State test window one week earlier or one week later than the established State test window, so long as the school district gives the State Board of Education written notice of its intention to deviate from the established schedule by December 1 of the school year in which falls the State test window established by the State Board of Education for the testing.